Ehlmann-research-group/WISER/doc/manual/contrast-stretch.md

 These intermediate values are then mapped to a color value in the range [0, 255].

-The Workbench supports arbitrary values for the stretch_low and stretch_high values, and each color channel will specify its own values for stretch_low and stretch_high.
+WISER supports arbitrary values for the stretch_low and stretch_high values, and each color channel will specify its own values for stretch_low and stretch_high.
 The Contrast Stretch UI calculates and displays a histogram of the band data for each channel, to aid the user in selecting appropriate stretch_low / stretch_high values.
 In addition, the UI provides the ability to apply a 2.5% or 5% linear stretch across all channels.

-For an N% linear stretch, the Workbench will choose each channel's stretch_low and stretch_high such that (N/2)% of the low values will be excluded, and (N/2)% of the high values will be excluded.
+For an N% linear stretch, WISER will choose each channel's stretch_low and stretch_high such that (N/2)% of the low values will be excluded, and (N/2)% of the high values will be excluded.
 This is computed from the band's histogram, and is therefore approximate.
 (As mentioned earlier, this histogram is computed after the min/max limits have been used to filter the band's data.)

 ### Histogram Equalization Stretch

-The "histogram equalization stretch" type causes the Workbench to map the normalized band values to floating point values in the range [0.0, 1.0] such that the density of the output values is uniform across this range.
+The "histogram equalization stretch" type causes WISER to map the normalized band values to floating point values in the range [0.0, 1.0] such that the density of the output values is uniform across this range.
 This is computed from the band's histogram.
 (As mentioned earlier, this histogram is computed after the min/max limits have been used to filter the band's data.)

 ## Conditioners

 Conditioners can be useful when the input data's distribution needs to be modified; for example, to bring out details in low intensity values and to mute variations in high intensity values.
-The Workbench supports three conditioner
+WISER supports three conditioner options:
-options:

 *   No conditioner
 *   Square root conditioner